Canadian Refugee Law + Immigration Attorney

 Each of Canada’s ten provinces have their own Provincial Nomination Program (“PNP”).
 These programs are for exceptional individuals who wish to apply for a nomination from a specific Canadian province, based on a very high level of professional, academic, technical, artistic, or trade skill, talent, or some other unique promise to infuse the given region with investment or new commercial enterprise.
 A provincial nomination wins the applicant an additional 600 Express Entry points, which they may then use to apply for permanent residence with near-guaranteed success.

-While many of the programs’ requirements for provincial nomination are similar across the board, each program has its own slightly different set of criteria, which determine how an applicant’s nomination points will be scored, what characteristics each province considers most valuable, and how much documentary evidence will be required.
+While many of the programs’ requirements for provincial nomination are similar across the board, each program has its own slightly different set of criteria, which determine how an applicant’s nomination points will be scored, what characteristics each province considers most valuable, and how much documentary evidence will be required to establish that you meet all the requirements.

 Provincial Nomination Programs